PeteGozz/slim/README.md

     - Enter _username_ and _password_ to login.

-*Your personal  ~/.xinitrc file is executed by default*, so be sure to have a working
+*Your personal  ~/.xinitrc file is executed by default*,

+so be sure to have a working
 .xinitrc file in your home.
 (see the config file)

 If you have trouble starting your desktop environment:
 There is an [example ~/.xinitrc](./xinitrc.sample "example user xinitrc") included with the source code.
-It is possible that has what you need.
+It is possible that has what you need without alteration.

 Special "usernames"
 (commands configurable in the config file)::